Last Updated: July 4, 2021

 - A third of all legal requests about account information originated from the US.

 Twitter is getting better and better at its control of abusive content.
 On the Transparency report for the third quarter of 2019, Twitter affirms half of all actions taken toward offensive content have been suggested by their technology, rather than real editors or Twitter users.
+In case you’re a parent, you can use screen tracking software to see how your child spends his/her time.

 In the same period, Twitter stats demonstrate that the number of accounts locked or suspended for violating the Twitter rules has doubled, compared to the previous quarter.